How to Apply to SEA Semester

 Summer 2021: SEA Semester || SEA High School Summer Programs

 Fall 2021: SEA Semester || SEA Gap Programs

 Spring 2022: SEA Semester

 The First Step

-To learn which SEA Semester program is right for you, contact your Admissions Counselor!
+To learn which SEA Semester program is right for you, contact our Admissions team!
 You should also discuss your study abroad plans with your study abroad office and/or academic advisor to make sure of any additional requirements and procedures.
-We welcome applications from U.S. students as well as from students enrolled in international universities who are seeking a semester's worth of academic credit.
+We welcome applications from U.S. students as well as from students enrolled in international universities who are seeking a semester's worth of undergraduate credit.

-Every semester, SEA Admissions Counselors travel far and wide to visit colleges and universities across the country.
-Meeting an SEA Admissions Counselor in person is the best way to learn more about SEA Semester, so you should also take a look at our Campus Visits calendar to find out when a Counselor might be in your area!
+Every semester, the SEA Admissions team travels far and wide to visit colleges and universities across the country.
+Meeting a member of the SEA Admissions team in person is the best way to learn more about SEA Semester, so you should also take a look at our Campus Visits calendar to find out when a team member might be in your area!